Seville Oranges

 A communicative module for students with some prior knowledge of the Spanish language and the culture of Spanish-speaking countries.

-• Gain further insights into culture and daily life in the Spanish-speaking countries
+• provide you with further insights into the culture and daily life of Spanish-speaking countries.

 Please note: The information on this module description is indicative.
 The module may undergo minor modifications before the start of next academic year.